Our Board includes parents, advocates, and professionals who are all dedicated to helping families of children with pediatric pain.

-Sue Pinkham has a daughter who was diagnosed with CRPS/RSD in 2005 and EDS in 2012.
-She has been involved in raising funds and awareness of CRPS/RSD since 2008.
-She has organized and participated in fundraisers for non-profits for the last 20 years including Wide Horizons for Children, The Thornton Burgess Society, RSDSA and Duxbury Public Schools, among others.
-Sue is the President of the Board of Directors and her duties include presiding over the Board meetings, fundraising, and working to fulfill the mission of TCAPP.
+Sue Pinkham is a Mom whose daughter was diagnosed with CRPS/RSD in 2005 and Ehlers Danlos Syndrome in 2012.
+She has been involved in raising awareness of CRPS/RSD and chronic pain since 2008.
+Sue has organized and participated in many fundraisers for non-profits for the last 20 years including Wide Horizons for Children, The Thornton Burgess Society, RSDSA and TCAPP.
+Sue is one of the founding Moms and the President of The Coalition Against Pediatric Pain.
+Her duties include presiding over the Board meetings, supporting children and families who live with pediatric pain conditions, fundraising, and working to fulfill the mission of TCAPP.

 Mike Pinkham / Treasurer